luisdiegogomez/MFEM-Example-11-Writeup/mfem_annotation_template.md

 As mentioned in the first section, the three solvers being specified here are SuperLU, STRUMPACK, and CPardiso.
 However, the solvers' corresponding libraries must also be compiled.

 ---

-MFEM puts constants in the diagonals - extremely small number

-- this is for eliminating dirichlet bcs don't want dirichlet eigenvalues to be big we want lowest eigenvalues

 ---